incinirate/CC-HTTP-Chat/README.md

 # CC-HTTP-Chat
-A messenger service for CC written in node.js and lua
+A messenger service for CC written in Node.js and Lua